-The previous LTS was published in 2001 and there is now a need to update it to changes that reflect have occurred since then and the revised policies of the Council.
-A number of transport schemes were proposed in the previous and their LTS status summarised to the side.
+The previous LTS was published in 2001 and there is now a need to update it to reflect changes that have occurred since then and the revised policies of the Council.
+A number of transport schemes were proposed in the previous LTS and their status is summarised to the side.